-- 326. Defendants' fossil fuel activities caused and contributed to climate change, and continue to be a cause.
-Defendants also accelerated, aggravated and continue to accelerate and aggravate the impacts of climate change. - 1.
-Defendants knew their fossil fuel activities would result in dangerous changes in the climate. - 327.
-Decades ago, the Suncor Defendants and Exxon knew that climate change was occurring; that it was being caused by and that it was accelerating primarily because of the level of combustion of fossil fuels that was occurring; that climate alteration may be irreversible; and that it posed a serious danger to people and property, including in Colorado. - 328.
-Beginning in the 1960s, Defendants spent years studying climate change.
-From the research conducted by Defendants, either themselves or through API, Defendants could not reasonably conclude that fossil fuel use at the levels it was occurring would have no impact on the climate, that impacts were unlikely or that those impacts would be insubstantial. - 329.
-Instead, Defendants' research demonstrated that their continued actions would cause a significant alteration of the climate.
-Beginning in the 1960s, and throughout the 1970s and 1980s, industry-funded scientists advised Defendants that, while modeling may be imperfect, there was a growing consensus that fossil fuel use would result in likely catastrophic changes to the climate. - 330.
-During this time period, the Suncor Defendants and Exxon also knew what had to be done to prevent and/or lessen the impacts of anthropogenic climate change: GHG emissions had to be reduced, the growth of fossil fuel use needed to be curtailed and energy needed to be supplied by fossil fuel alternatives.
-Defendants were warned that these actions needed to be taken imminently and that the transition would be too late if they delayed until the warming effects were significant.
+Defendants' research never suggested that fossil fuel use was safe, that impacts were unlikely, or that those impacts would be insubstantial.

-- 331. In later years, Defendants would emphasize what they claimed was the "uncertainty" of climate change, and its impacts.
-This was disingenuous. - 332.
+- 299. Instead, Defendants' research demonstrated that their continued actions would cause significant alteration of the climate.
+Beginning in the 1960s, and throughout the 1970s and 1980s, their own scientists were telling Defendants that, while modeling may be imperfect, there was a growing consensus that fossil fuel use would result in likely catastrophic changes to the climate. - 300.
+During this time period, Suncor and Exxon also knew what had to be done to prevent and/or lessen the impacts of anthropogenic climate change: that GHG emissions had to be reduced, the growth of fossil fuel use needed to be stopped, and energy needed to be supplied by fossil fuel alternatives.
+Defendants were warned that these actions needed to be taken imminently and that the transition would be too late if they delayed until the warming effects were significant. - 301.
+In later years, the Defendants would emphasize what they claimed was the "uncertainty" of climate change, and its impacts.
+This was disingenuous. - 302.
 During the 1970s and 1980s, Defendants were told that one (if not the primary) cause for any "uncertainty" was the extent of future fossil fuel use and growth.
 In other words, if fossil fuel use were greatly curtailed, then the predicted climate impacts might not happen.
 But such impacts were substantially certain if fossil fuel use continued to grow exactly the path that Defendants took.
-Therefore, Defendants' own plans and conduct were to blame for the problem of "uncertainty" that they would complain about. - 333.
-Defendants also knew that "uncertainty" did not mean human-caused climate change would necessarily be less serious than projected; instead, just the opposite might be true.
+So, Defendants' own plans and conduct were to blame for the problem they would complain about. - 303.
+Defendants also knew that "uncertainty" did not mean human-caused climate change would necessarily be less serious than projected; it was simply uncertain whether the impacts of their alteration of the climate would be merely disastrous or truly catastrophic.
 As an Exxon scientist warned the company in 1978, "there is no guarantee that better knowledge will lessen rather than augment the severity of the predictions."

-Defendants knew their fossil fuel activities were causing CO2 in the atmosphere to rise.
+Defendants knew fossil fuel use was causing $CO_2$ in the atmosphere to rise.